Zmolik/regex_engine/README.md

 # regex_engine
 An extendable regex engine that can handle basic regex syntax, including literals (a, b, c, etc.), wild-cards (.), and metacharacters (?, *, +, ^, $).
-It compares regex notation with normale input and returns boolean value.
+It compares regex notation with normal input and returns boolean value.
 Both values are imported as one divided by '|' (see example).

-This program is based on project from hyperskill.org: https://hyperskill.org/projects/114?track=2

 **Learning outcomes**
 I learned about the regex syntax, practiced working with parsing and slicing, and get more familiar with boolean algebra and recursion.

-# Example
+# Examples
 Input:  '\.$|end.'
 Output:  True